Asking for Referrals

 LinkedIn can be a gold mine of opportunities to find professionals who can point you in the right direction.
 Take a look at your 2nd or 3rd degree connections to find your strongest relationships to see how you might be connected to a potential referrer.
 Make it easy for your direct connection to make link for you by offering the email you want them to forward.
 It should include the reasons why you are a great fit to at least be introduced to the target contact.

-informational interview.
+Another soft way to ask for the referral is to request an informational interview.
 It is a non-threatening ay to ask for a meeting, by setting no expectations that they should provide you with a job lead as a result of your conversation.
 The purpose of an informational interview is to learn about the company or profession, and build a new networking connection.

 Asking in person: